-Cajun Shrimp and Guacamole Tortilla Bites
+Shrimp Guacamole Bites

 Overhead view of Cajun shrimp and guacamole tortilla bites on plate

 Have you fallen into an appetizer rut?
 Do you serve the same chips-and-salsa combo every time you have guests?
-Well, it’s time to shake things up with my Cajun shrimp guacamole tortilla bites!
+Well, it’s time to shake things up with my shrimp guacamole bites!
+We start with juicy sautéed Cajun shrimp—these alone would be a delicious app.
+But do we stop there?
+Oh no, we’re going to take things to the next level!

 The Cajun shrimp is nestled atop a glorious dollop of creamy homemade guacamole, and the guacamole is spooned over a crispy-crunchy tortilla chip.
-The Cajun-Mexican mashup works amazingly well, with the guac taming some of the heat from the shrimp and the crunchy tortilla chips as the perfect vehicle to bring it all together—and into your mouth.

 Overhead view of tortilla chips topped with guacamole and Cajun shrimp